Binghamton University cancels classes after second student murder in 5 weeks

 A university in New York canceled classes Monday after the second murder of a student in five weeks.

-Binghamton University alerted students to the cancellation hours after a 19-year-old student was stabbed to death on campus Sunday night.
+Binghamton University alerted students to the cancellation hours after first-year engineering student Joao Souza, 19, was stabbed to death on campus Sunday night.

 On March 11, Binghamton nursing student Haley Anderson, 22, of Westbury, Long Island, was found murdered at an off-campus residence.